Azure high-performance computing for health and life sciences

 Overcome the challenges of scale, collaboration and compliance—while minimising cost and complexity—by using Azure for genomic analysis and computation.
 Take advantage of industry-leading privacy, local compliance, and performance capabilities.

-Increase the accuracy of mathematical formulas used in simulated atom and particle movement analysis with vast compute resources from Azure—the first public cloud to scale a molecular dynamics code, CP2K, to 20,000 cores.
+Increase the accuracy of mathematical formulae used in simulated atom and particle movement analysis with vast compute resources from Azure—the first public cloud to scale a molecular dynamics code, CP2K, to 20,000 cores.

 Proteomics scientists use Azure to do the heavy lifting of sharing peptide data.Watch now